RusJamison/fingertip-notes/README.md

 ## Credits

-    The Code Institute Learning Platform, Learning Management System (LMS) was the main basis of my codes for this project mainly from the Coders Coffeehouse project and Love Running.
+    The Code Institute Learning Platform, Learning Management System (LMS) was the main basis of my codes for this project.
+A number of my codes is based from the Coders Coffeehouse project, Love Running, Love Maths and Ultimate Rock Paper Scissors game.

     Thanks to Amy Richardson for the resources she gave us during the course of this project.